Altinn/altinn-studio-docs/content/app/design/guidelines/link-to-app/_index.en.md

 on their websites to enable completing forms in their current context.

 The users of Altinn want both a solution for where they are and a common overview.
-Both options should be available but handled differently depending on their needs
+Both options should be available but handled differently depending on their needs.

 {{% /panel %}}